Useful information for patients and interested parties

 5. Type 2 diabetes

 A type 2 diabetes could also be a potential long-term effect of COVID-19.
-A study on this from Germany was published in the journal Diabetologia.
+A study on this topic from Germany was published in the journal Diabetologia.
 In the study, type 2 diabetes newly occurred more frequently among 35,000 people after a COVID-19 illness than in a comparison group.
 This comparison group consisted of people, who had other infectious respiratory disease.
 Studies from other countries also came to the conclusion that a newly occurring type 2 diabetes can be possible consequence of a Corona virus infection.
 Meanwhile, there are also studies, which found a link between a Corona virus infection and suffering from type 1 diabetes.

 Other long-term effects